jsmithdlc/jsmithdlc/README.md

-Hi there ✌️ I'm **Javier Smith**, an ⚡Electrical Engineer⚡ by trade, but please don't ask me to check the wiring inside your house, might accidentally start a fire 🔥
+Hi there ✌️ I'm **Javier Smith**, an Electrical Engineer⚡ by trade, but Machine Learning Engineer 👨‍🏫 at heart

 - 🪅 My interests are mainly in the area of **Machine Learning** 📠 though I'm also into **Electronics** 💡 and **IoT** 🔗.
 I love working on projects that involve a mix of these disciplines.